devTristan/powerup/README.md

 }
 ```

-These work fine, but what if somebody passes in a string?
+This works fine, but what if somebody passes in a string?

 ```javascript
 > add(5, '6')